 If you’re one too avoid any animal products or dairy, soy milk will be your best bet so that you can still enjoy a great bubble tea!
+(Soy milk bubble tea is actually quite popular).
 Being that soy milk is a great alternative to vegans, this allows for people to try boba for the first time even if you’re vegan.

 Also, even if you’re not vegan or watching for dairy products, soy milk is still a very popular alternative to milk and creamers.
 Soy milk might even be on par with how much oat milk is being ordered nowadays!